Shared consumption

 Shared consumption (also joint consumption, dyadic consumption) is a type of group consumption where people in a group are interacting one with another, with joint activity involving interdependence (a typical example is the family meal).
 Joint activity usually involves people that know each other (friends, family, colleagues), although shared consumption is possible between strangers (e.g., at a networking event).
 The term does not cover a group merely sharing the environment without significant interaction (like strangers in a restaurant) or using online virtual participation.

+Types

 Shared consumption is distinct from related group consumption types: